 In addition, the paradigms on how we secure our data are also changing.
 In the data center world, the network perimeter formed the boundary of our environments.
 In the cloud, that has shifted to Identities (both human and non-human) and their relationships to the data in our environment.
 If we really want to focus on what is important (the data), we need to have a highly accurate picture of these specific relationships.
 We need to understand which identities can access which data, which have already, and what they have done.
 On the flip side, we need to truly know where all of our data exists in our environment, classify or define it, see who is accessing it, from where, and where is it going?
 This all needs to be done continuously and in-step with any changes made in the environment.

 As we discussed in the first question, enterprise organizations need to integrate these insights into the business.
-Traditionally, the answers to these questions (in the forms of a lot of alerts) are often sent to the security teams in the form of alerts with the hope someone will look into it.
+Traditionally, the answers to these questions (in the form of a lot of alerts) are often sent to the security teams with the hope someone will look into it.
 This leads to alert fatigue and people stop paying attention.
 This model has been broken for a long time and results in a breakdown in the flow of information.
 When we talk about shifting context, this is where the two sides, security and dev, can move towards the middle while ensuring that the information is shared with the teams that can truly affect change.
 In the modern model, this could mean sending alerts to a dev team that introduced a code flaw for them to fix it at the source.
 It could also mean sending risk information to business leaders to help them understand how their organization contributes to the overall risk of the business and where those risks occur.
 In tandem, the security team is no longer buried under all of the alerts and can be an active participant in the solutions.
 Through this, both sides come together and work as a team.
 As an added benefit, each side learns at a contextual level; non-security teams learn how to be more secure and security teams learn how the business truly works.

 Overall, it is terrible what happened at the CIA.
 While it is easy to quickly jump to scorn and blame, the problem is likely more complex.
 The world is quickly changing, and as such, organizations need to change how they approach information security.
 They need to unravel the complexity that has been built up in their environments and clearly understand their identity and data relationships.
 With those valuable insights, they need to shift their context towards each other, with data at the core, and integrate their decision making processes accordingly.
 Through this, we can achieve highly secure environments which maintain the fundamentals of information security without sacrificing the speed and agility that drives the modern business.